 Kim Dalton’s production and arts management experience has seen him involved in some of Australia’s most celebrated films including Muriel’s Wedding and Priscilla, Queen of the Desert.
 Dalton served as CEO of the AFC and Director of Television at the ABC, and in 2007 was awarded an OAM for his service to the film and television industry.

-Martin Armiger has been rocking the silver screen as a film composer for over thirty years.
+Martin Armiger rocked the silver screen as a film composer for over thirty years.
 His work includes scores for Pure Shit, Young Einstein, and Cane Toads: The Conquest.
-Martin has won an impressive collection of awards, including an AFI and four ARIAS, and is currently Head of Screen Music at Australian Film, Television and Radio School.
+Martin won an impressive collection of awards, including an AFI and four ARIAS, and served for 14 years as Head of Screen Music at Australian Film, Television and Radio School.

 Mario Andreacchio’s passion for bold ideas and young people has driven his work as a director and producer on films such as Napoleon, The Real Macaw and The Dragon Pearl – the first treaty co-production between Australia and China.
 In 1988 Mario won an international Emmy Award for “Captain Johnno”, an episode of the TV show Touch the Sun.